Everything You Need to Know About Chemical Pregnancies

 - Hormonal abnormalities that can create poor endometrial development, known as luteal phase defects

 Once a patient has had two pregnancy losses, a workup for recurrent pregnancy loss (RPL) is typically warranted.
-When this happens, genetic testing of both partners is often suggested to catch things like genetic clotting disorders which can sometimes be associated with recurrent pregnancy losses.
+When this happens, genetic testing of both partners is often suggested to catch any genetic abnormality like genetic clotting disorders which can sometimes be associated with recurrent miscarriage.
 If you have any hormone deficiencies or thyroid disease, getting those treated will decrease your risk of having a chemical pregnancy.
 Frustratingly, no specific factor is identified in up to 75% of couples with RPL.

 The silver lining to a chemical pregnancy is that it lets us know a person can get pregnant, even if that pregnancy was not completed.